mrcorbo/regexHW/regexGist.md

-# Regex Matching an E-mail Address
+# Regex Tutorial on Matching an E-mail Address

 ## Summary
 A regular expression, or regex, for matching email addresses is a pattern used to search for and match specific sequences of characters in a string.